-Distributed teams are an unfair advantage in the marketplace.
-They allow organisations to grow to near unlimited size, pick up the best technical talent from around the globe, and create an environment built for success.
-While large organisations are focused on re-building office-based teams, the opportunity to build distributed teams of world-class technical staff is there for the taking.
+Distributed teams offer a significant competitive advantage in today’s marketplace.
+They enable organizations to scale rapidly, tap into top technical talent from around the world, and create an environment geared for success.
+While large companies focus on rebuilding office-based teams, the opportunity to assemble distributed teams of world-class technical staff is ripe for the taking.

-To do this, the way we think about recruiting staff for engineering, management, and design roles has to change.
-The most effective and most efficient way to build a distributed team is to do so from the ground up.
-Prioritising remote staff first instead of creating compromise later ensures long term stability and secures the best technical talent available.
+To achieve this, the approach to recruiting for engineering, management, and design roles must evolve.
+Building a distributed team from the ground up—prioritizing remote staff from the start—ensures long-term stability and secures the best talent available.

-While building a new way of working may feel like a daunting challenge, the rewards are well worth the effort.
-Distributed teams are more engaged, performant, and productive than their co-located counterparts.
+Though transitioning to this new way of working may seem daunting, the benefits are well worth the effort.
+Distributed teams tend to be more engaged, productive, and high-performing than their co-located counterparts.

-Throughout this guide to building and managing distributed teams, we’ll highlight the steps needed to bring this competitive advantage into your organisation and start building the technical teams that make the difference for you.
+In this guide to building and managing distributed teams, we’ll outline the steps needed to bring this competitive advantage to your organization and start assembling the technical teams that will drive your success.

 Key Benefits of Distributed Teams